Docs/Connect Cloud

 Connect a cloud provider and run your first scan

-Set up trusted cloud connections and scopes so TurboFinOps can discover your inventory and generate findings.
-This guide covers AWS, Azure, and GCP.
+Set up trusted cloud connections and scopes so TurboFinOps can discover inventory, estimate recoverable spend and prepare governed savings actions.

 Back to How To Guides